meilisearch/documentation/index.md

 [<linkButton text="🔎 WHAT IS MEILISEARCH?"/>](/learn/what_is_meilisearch)

-If you're looking for information on a specific MeiliSearch SDK or front-end integration, check out our [comprehensive list](/learn/what_is_meilisearch/sdks.md).
+If you're looking for information on a specific MeiliSearch SDK or front-end integration, you'll find it in our [SDK list](/learn/what_is_meilisearch/sdks.md).

+## Getting Started

+**Enjoy a hands-on approach to learning**?
+Follow a [quick tutorial](/learn/tutorials/getting_started.md) to learn the basics of the engine.

+**Prefer to learn by reading**?
+You're not alone.
+Check out articles covering the most important [core concepts](/learn/core_concepts) of MeiliSearch.

-## Same Content, New Organization
+## Same Docs; New Organization

-Hold up--something seems different around here.
+Hold up—is it just me, or is something different here? 🤔

-While it might look similar, our documentation has been reorganized to promote **clarity**, **browsability**, and **maintainability**.
-You may find that some things are not where they used to be.
+Our documentation has been reorganized to promote **clarity**, **browsability**, and **maintainability**.
+While it might look similar, you may also find that some things are not where they used to be.

 For starters, our helpful content is now grouped into three categories: